Ninth Fort: Museum

 The Ninth Fort museum contains collections of historical artifacts related both to Soviet atrocities and the Nazi genocide, as well as materials related to the earlier history of Kaunas and Ninth Fort.
 Most exhibits are labelled in English.

 Memorial

 The memorial to the victims of Nazism at the Ninth Fort in Kaunas, Lithuania, was designed by sculptor A. Ambraziunas.
 Erected in 1984, the monument is 105 feet (32 m) high.
 The mass burial place of the victims of the massacres carried out in the fort is a grass field, marked by a simple yet frankly worded memorial written in several languages.
-It reads, "This is the place where Nazis and their assistants killed about 45,000 Jews from Lithuania and other European countries."
+It reads, "This is the place where Nazis and their assistants killed more than 30,000 Jews from Lithuania and other European countries."